MicrosoftDocs/bacx-pr/topics/rn-guide.md

 ## Current release plans

 With the **2020 release wave 1 plans**, we implemented to following changes:
-- TBD
+- All release plans release prior to 2019 Wave 2 will no longer be updated.
-- TBD
+- (Add info about ADO system for updates during publish)
-- TBD
+- Add release plans email for publishing questions.

 | Feature | Notes | PDF |
 | -- | -- | -- |